nwhirschfeld/i3icons/README.md

-please use the new more stable go version: https://github.com/nwhirschfeld/i3icons2
+:bangbang: **please use the new more stable go version: _https://github.com/nwhirschfeld/i3icons2_ ** :bangbang:

 # i3icons
 native deamon to rename workspaces with fontawesome-icons based on open applications